Summer REU Program:

 Analysis of microbial gene networks at the blood-brain interface

+Analysis of microbial gene networks at the blood-brain interface.
 Group B Streptococcus and Neisseria meningitidis are pathogenic bacteria that are able to cross the highly specialized blood-brain barrier and cause bacterial meningitis.
 To date, little is known about how these pathogens adapted their transcriptomes to interact with the blood-brain barrier.
 Using RNAseq data from the transcriptomes of both pathogens, the REU student will identify potential targets for gene knockout prior to performing allelic exchange mutagenesis and screening.
 Cell based assays to test the ability of the mutant(s) to interact with the blood-brain barrier will follow.

 Dr. Michael McKain